The following study guide is designed for use as a companion to my book No Ordinary Invitation: Called to Live a Life of Eternal Purpose.

 11-19.
 Are the things you do spiritually significant?
 Are you spiritually barren or fruitful?

 11-20.
-Make a vertical list of ten yokes that you wear and write your name beneath them all.
-Pray about each of these and take time to transfer them over to Jesus’s shoulders.
+Make a vertical list of ten yokes that you wear and then write your name beneath them all.
+Pray about each of these, and take time to transfer them over to Jesus’s shoulders.

 11-21.
 Take time to work through each of the questions in the next to last paragraph of this chapter.
 Pray for discernment.